Deep hollows under your eyes can make you look tired and dull.

-I’ve been reading many online posts from patients who have had both fillers and have experienced puffiness, lumps, and a baggy look after the injection.
-Others have had good results.
-I’ve seen good and bad results.
+I’ve read many posts online about patients who have had fillers and are experiencing puffiness, lumps, bruising, swelling and a baggy look after the injections.
+Others have good results.
+I’ve also experienced good and bad results.
 Please choose your injector wisely.
 This is a very difficult area to treat.

 Below are some guidelines to consider before you jump into filling your eye hollows (tear trough).